hkirk/swtafp-slides/slides/05/property-based-testing.md

 ### Testing properties

-* So we need a way to genrate
+* So we need a way to generate
     * numbers that are multiply of 3 and 5<br/><!-- .element: class="fragment"-->
     * numbers that are multiply of 3 but not 5<br/><!-- .element: class="fragment"-->
     * numbers that are multiply of 5 but not 3<br/><!-- .element: class="fragment"-->